JakobKSvaneborg/gpaw/doc/tutorialsexercises/basics/gettingstarted/gettingstarted.rst

 respect to the atomic positions `\mathbf R^a` as the atoms are moved downhill according to an optimization algorithm.

-The following script uses the :mod:`GPAW calculator <gpaw.calculator.GPAW>` to optimize the structure of :mol:`H_2`.
+The following script uses the :class:`~gpaw.calculator.GPAW` calculator to optimize the structure of :mol:`H_2`.

 .. literalinclude:: h2_opt.py